 Completely Free Nights

 Unlike when redeeming airline miles and points (where you have to pay taxes out-of-pocket), hotel redemptions are really completely free.
 No taxes, nothing.

-So 4 completely free nights, just by getting a credit card.
+So up to 14 completely free nights, just by getting a credit card.
 Easy right?

-Well, the only thing is that this credit card does have a $120 annual fee (as most premium credit cards usually do), but $120 is actually less than the cost of one hotel stay, so let’s be conservative and say you’ll get 3 completely free nights in Category 3 hotels (the 4th one is paid for by the annual fee).
+Well, the only thing is that this credit card does have a $120 annual fee (as most premium credit cards usually do), but $120 is actually less than the cost of one hotel stay, so you’ll still get a lot of free nights.

 Your points won’t expire and you don’t need to use them all in the first year.
-You can use them one night at a time or all at once (when you redeem 4 consecutive nights with Marriott the 5th is free and you get a discount on Category 1 and 2 SPG hotels on weekends).
+You can use them one night at a time or all at once (when you redeem 4 consecutive nights with Marriott the 5th is free as mentioned).

 The simplest tip I give everyone who is a less experienced traveler is pretty simple: always pay your plane ticket with a travel credit card.
 Why?
 If you’re flight is delayed for more than 4 hours or cancelled, you will automatically get $500 completely free for necessary food expenses (and lodging if it is overnight).
 That is so easy.
 It’s called Flight Delay Insurance, and this card offers it.

 And if you travel a bit, you know you will inevitably face a delay at some point.
 Do you want to be the one stuck at the gate complaining about it without being able to do anything?
 Because airlines owe you absolutely nothing, not a cent, when the delay is caused by weather.